-(4) Copies of all analyses completed within the last three (3) years by or for the utility establishing the optimal fuel inventory level for each generating station.
+(5) Copies of all analyses completed within the last three (3) years by or for the utility establishing the optimal fuel inventory level for each generating station.

-(5) When determining the pro forma fuel inventory level to be used for regulatory purposes based on a daily burn concept, for each generating unit or plant, or both, the following:
+(6) When determining the pro forma fuel inventory level to be used for regulatory purposes based on a daily burn concept, for each generating unit or plant, or both, the:

-(A) amount of fuel used for the test period or applicable adjusted period.
+(A) amount of fuel used for the test period or applicable adjusted period;

-(B) The daily burn in applicable units of measurement
+(B) daily burn in applicable units of measurement;

-(C) The pro forma optimal number of days supply required for each plant or unit.
+(C) pro forma optimal number of days supply required for each plant or unit;

-(D) The pro forma inventory of amount used by the generating unit or plant.
+(D) pro forma inventory of amount used by the generating unit or plant;

-(E) The fuel cost per applicable units of measurement.
+(E) fuel cost per applicable units of measurement; and

-(F) The per books fuel inventory.
+(F) per books fuel inventory.

-(6) Any request for an adjustment to the utility's proposed fuel inventory level intended to meet normal operations must include the following:
+(7) A request for an adjustment to the utility's proposed fuel inventory level intended to meet normal operations must include the following:

 (A) A narrative discussion of the factors considered in determining that an adjustment is warranted.